-Do Jet Skis Have Bilge Pumps?
+Do Jet Skis Use A Bilge Pump?

 Bailer tubes work the same way as a bilge pump, it sucks extra water out of your bilge, but the difference is that bailer tubes only work when the engine is on.